Esca-MMC/TransparencySettings/readme.md

 Name | Default binding | Description
 -----|-----------------|------------
-DisableTransparency | `Left Shift` + `~` | Disables all custom transparency, reverting to Stardew's default system.
+DisableTransparency | None | Disables all custom transparency, reverting to Stardew's default system.
 Press it again to re-enable your custom settings.
-FullTransparency | `~` | Enables maximum transparency, making all valid object types transparent regardless of distance.
+FullTransparency | None | Enables maximum transparency, making all valid object types transparent regardless of distance.
 Press it again to re-enable your custom settings.

 ## Translation
 This mod supports translation of its Generic Mod Config Menu (GMCM) setting names and descriptions.